-A. pachycolea - the largest of the group, thick volva, brownish, with a dark, concentric band on the cap which usually doesn't have an eggy patch.
-One variety is paler with a constricted volva like the following.
+A. pachycolea group - large, thick volva, brown or grey, with a dark, concentric band on the cap which usually doesn't have an eggy patch.

-A. constricta grp - sac volva with a grey interior appressed tightly against the stem except at the top.
-This shows one of the browner species.
+A. constricta - brown or grey cap, sac volva with a grey interior appressed tightly against the stem except at the top.

-A. alaskensis n.p. - grey warts on the cap like A. muscaria and a constricted or indistinct volva.
-Lots of stem ornamentation.
+A. alaskensis n.p. ('ceciliae') - grey warts on the cap like A. muscaria and a constricted or indistinct volva.
+Lots of stem ornamentation (which widens).

-Limacella - white spored mushrooms with free gills (although sometimes hard to recognize as free, as I stated above) whose universal veil is a layer of slime covering the entire mushroom when young.
-It is common to find a mushroom with a sticky cap, but less common to find the stem sticky too.
+Limacella - white spored mushrooms with free gills (although sometimes hard to recognize as free, as I stated above) whose universal veil is a layer of slime covering the mushroom when young.
+It is common to find a mushroom with a sticky cap, but less common to find a sticky stem too, which some (but not all) Limacella might have.
 They are harder to recognize once the slime has dried.
 They usually have only faint remnants of a partial veil, and some smell strongly farinaceous.
 Rare.
 They don't get quite as large as some Amanitas, and are usually all <10cm across.
 One exceedingly rare species is pink with a dry stem and well developed ring on the stem.